andrewhick/andrewhick-test/README.md

 By this stage you should hopefully have a basic, working test suite.
 Run it with `npx cypress run` and check the outputs.

+### Convert shared functions to custom commands

+If you plan to reuse functions such as the violation callback and your customised `cy.checkA11y()` function, then you will save time and make your tests more readable by converting them to custom commands.

+See [/cypress/support/commands.js](./cypress/support/commands.js) to see how they have been implemented here.

 ## Pitfalls

 ### 1 accessibility violation was detected: expected 1 to equal 0